-The Student Council has sponsored a variety of events such as: the annual fundraising walk for the Juvenile Diabetes Research Foundation, a food booth at Woburn’s Halloween parade, and the annual Veteran’s Day program.
-Students also have represented Saint Charles in the community by working at Woburn’s Dwelling Place Food Pantry, and have donated money in the past to support the Stoneham Theater Capital campaign.
+The Student Council has sponsored a variety of events such as: the annual fundraising walk to support Alzheimber’s Research, a food booth at Woburn’s Halloween parade, and the annual Veteran’s Day program.
+Students also have represented Saint Charles in the community by working at Woburn’s Dwelling Place Food Pantry, and have donated money in the past to support various local causes.
 Social events such as school dances, and participation in school-related events are also sponsored by the student council.
-Money raised by the Student Council has been given back to the school in the form of TV/VCR units for each classroom, 8th grade scholarships, and support of the community as needed.
+Money raised by the Student Council has been given back to the school in the form of 8th grade scholarships and support of the community as needed.

 The Saint Charles School is eco-friendly, and the Student Council has established a variety of recycling programs throughout the school including Capri Sun/Terracycle recycling of juice pouches and the recycling of paper and clear plastic water bottles.
 Students in the Saint Charles Student Council have participated in the Woburn Conservation Commission’s green-up day at Horn Pond.

-St. Charles School started its own chapter of the National Junior Honor Society (NJHS) during the school year 2010 to 2011.
+St. Charles School started its own chapter of the National Junior Honor Society (NJHS) in 2010.

 National Junior Honor Society is the nation’s premier organization established to recognize outstanding middle school students.
 More than just an honor roll, NJHS serve to honor those students who have demonstrated excellence in the areas of Scholarship, Leadership, Service, and Character (and Citizenship for NJHS).
 These characteristics have been associated with membership in the organization since their beginnings in 1921 and 1929.